Skip to main content

 Overview

 It has been known for decades that bacterial populations are heterogeneous, but it has been difficult to develop therapeutics that take this into account.
-Individual bacteria within populations vary in their growth rates, leading to inherent differences in antimicrobial susceptibility.
+Individual bacteria within a population vary in their growth rates, which leads to inherent differences in antimicrobial susceptibility.
 Additionally, many therapeutics have been designed to target specific virulence factors, which are required for bacterial growth in host organisms.
-However, it remains unclear when (temporally) these factors are required over the course of infection, and if these factors are produced by the entire population, or only a subset of bacteria.
-The extent of bacterial heterogeneity within host tissues has been largely unexplored, making this an important under-studied aspect of the disease process.
-Our lab explores the extent of heterogeneity within bacterial populations using transcriptional fluorescent reporters, to visualize gene expression at the single cell-level during growth within mouse tissue sites.
-Bacterial gene expression profiles may be specifically driven by interactions with distinct subsets of host immune cells, and we also use immunofluorescence staining to visualize heterogeneity within the host cell population.
-The overall goals of our lab are to: 1) probe the extent of heterogeneity within bacterial populations to identify which individual cells express given genes during the disease process, 2) determine how individual subpopulations impact disease outcome through interactions with the host immune system, and 3) to ultimately better define potential drug targets for therapeutics.
+However, it remains unclear if these factors are required at specific stages of infection, and if these factors are produced by the entire bacterial population, or only subsets of bacteria.

 Honors & Awards